Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The Generac 7676 GP8000E is a reliable and top-performing generator.
 Even for its price point, it falls in line with top brands like Honda and CAT.

-This portable generator is designed to handle rugged environments, which is why it comes with protected outlets, never-flat wheels, and a steel tube cage for maximum protection.
+This portable generator is designed to handle rugged environments, which is why it comes with protected AC outlets, never-flat wheels, and a steel tube cage for maximum protection.
 It has two 120V household outlets, and both are protected by 20A push to reset style circuit breakers.
+It comes with 8000 running watts and 10000 starting watts.

 It also has two 120V/240V 30A twist-lock outlets and a maximum output of 66 amps at 120 volts.
 However, it does not have a DC outlet, meaning it’s not safe for powering small appliances or smart devices.